xackery/overseer-docs/content/server_path-empty.md

-This error occurs when overseer.ini is empty.
+This error occurs when the server path in overseer.ini is empty

 Remedy Steps: